guaguabujianle/EHIGN_SBVS/README.md

 ## Dataset
 The LIP-PCBA dataset is publicly available and can be accessed here:
 - Original LIT-PCBA [1]: https://drugdesign.unistra.fr/LIT-PCBA/
-- 3D structure available one [2]: https://zenodo.org/record/4291725#.X7-JHTOUMyg
+- Docked data (with 3D structures for small compounds) [2]: https://zenodo.org/record/4291725#.X7-JHTOUMyg

-You can download the preprocessed data from:
+You can download the preprocessed data (molecular graphs) from: will be available soon.

 ## Requirements
 dgl==0.9.0